leithdm/lethalapps/TESTING.md

 "**__As an owner, I__** ______________________________________________"

-- :white_check_mark: need to ensure potential customers can use the website to get in contact.
-The primary metric for return on investment for this website is an increase in the number of enquiries through the contact form.
+- :white_check_mark: need a  modern, dynamic website to reflect the values of our company.
-- :white_check_mark: need to show potential customers that we are a dynamic, modern, and efficient company.
-We value clarity, and simplicity and this must be reflected in the design.
+- :white_check_mark: need to ensure customers can use this website to get in Contact.
-- :white_check_mark: must display a show-case of portfolio work for potential customers to see.
+- :white_check_mark: need to ensure customers can see a show-case of portfolio work.
 - :white_check_mark: must let the customer know about our past successes via testimonials.

 "**__As a user, I__** ______________________________________________"

 - :white_check_mark: need to be able to view the site from any device (mobile, tablet, desktop).
 - :white_check_mark: should be presented with a site that meets accessibility guidelines including contrast between background and foreground colors, and non-text elements with alt text equivalents.
-- :white_check_mark: should be presented with a website that has a flow of information-layout and interaction-feedback that is clear and unambiguous.
+- :white_check_mark: should be presented with a flow of information-layout and interaction-feedback that is clear and unambiguous.
 - :white_check_mark: should have all of my actions confirmed, where appropriate, and feedback should be given at all times.
 - :white_check_mark: should be able to view a show-case of previously completed works by the company.
 - :white_check_mark: should be able to make further enquiries by filling out an enquiry form.